Skip to main content

 2. Safety First: Always wear gloves and ensure the area is well-ventilated when using chemical cleaners.
 Read and follow the manufacturer’s instructions carefully to avoid damage to your glass surfaces or harm to yourself.

-3. Apply According to Instructions: Some cleaners can be applied directly, while others may need to be diluted.
+3. Apply according to Instructions: Some cleaners can be applied directly, while others may need to be diluted.
 Apply the cleaner to the stained areas, adhering to the recommended contact time on the product’s label.

 4. Scrub if Necessary: For tough stains, gently scrub the treated area with a non-abrasive sponge or brush.
 Be mindful not to use anything too harsh that could scratch the glass.